AckerlyXu/heima/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-overview.md

 ---
 # What are virtual machine scale sets in Azure?
 Virtual machine scale sets are an Azure compute resource that you can use to deploy and manage a set of identical VMs.
-With all VMs configured the same, scale sets are designed to support true autoscale, and no pre-provisioning of VMs is required.
+With all VMs configured the same, and no pre-provisioning of VMs is required.
 So it's easier to build large-scale services that target big compute, big data, and containerized workloads.

 For applications that need to scale compute resources out and in, scale operations are implicitly balanced across fault and update domains.
 For a further introduction to scale sets, refer to the [Azure blog announcement](https://azure.microsoft.com/blog/azure-virtual-machine-scale-sets-ga/).